rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Eat whatever is sold in the meat market without raising any question on the ground of conscience. ^1025

-For the earth is the Lord’s, and the fullness thereof. ^1026
+For the earth is the Lord's, and the fullness thereof. ^1026

 If one of the unbelievers invites you to dinner and you are disposed to go, eat whatever is set before you without raising any question on the ground of conscience. ^1027

-But if someone says to you, This has been offered in sacrifice, then do not eat it, for the sake of the one who informed you, and for the sake of conscience — ^1028
+But if someone says to you, This has been offered in sacrifice, then do not eat it, for the sake of the one who informed you, and for the sake of conscience-- ^1028

 I do not mean your conscience, but his.
-For why should my liberty be determined by someone else’s conscience? ^1029
+For why should my liberty be determined by someone else's conscience? ^1029

 If I partake with thankfulness, why am I denounced because of that for which I give thanks? ^1030